EducateMe-Ventrix-Advertising/.github/profile/README.md

 ## Install Windows Subsystem for Linux (WSL2)[^2]

-1.First ensure WSL is enabled on your Windows installation.
+1. First ensure WSL is enabled on your Windows installation.
 You can do so by opening PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and running the following command:
     ```PS
     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
     ```

-2. Also enable a WSL2 pre-requisite by opening PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and running the following command:
+3. Also enable a WSL2 pre-requisite by opening PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and running the following command:
     ```PS
     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
     ```

-3. Finally, ensure WSL2 is used by opening PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and running the following command:
+4. Finally, ensure WSL2 is used by opening PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and running the following command:
     ```PS
     wsl --set-default-version 2
     ```

-4. Now you need to install a distro for WSL2 Open the Windows Store app from the Windows Start menu.
+5. Now you need to install a distro for WSL2 Open the Windows Store app from the Windows Start menu.
-5. Search for “Ubuntu WSL” by Canonical Group Limited: https://www.microsoft.com/store/productId/9PN20MSR04DW?ocid=pdpshare
+6. Search for “Ubuntu WSL” by Canonical Group Limited: https://www.microsoft.com/store/productId/9PN20MSR04DW?ocid=pdpshare
-6. Click “Install” and follow prompts.
+7. Click “Install” and follow prompts.
-7. Restart computer.
+8. Restart computer.
-8. Ensure that WSL is running by opening up command prompt and entering command: `wsl -l -v`, it should show at least one entry in the table, and it should have `2` as the version, something like:
+9. Ensure that WSL is running by opening up command prompt and entering command: `wsl -l -v`, it should show at least one entry in the table, and it should have `2` as the version, something like:
     ```txt
     NAME                   STATE           VERSION
     * Ubuntu               Running         2